-There are multiple goals involved behind the content publishing, but it becomes a whole lot better if you know why you’re publishing the content and what you’re saying in it.
+There can multiple goals behind content publishing, but it becomes a whole lot better if you know why you’re publishing the content and what you’re saying in it.

 A brand does content marketing for many reasons.
-It could be for building an identity, to increase the engagement, drive new traffic, build the relationship, or to convert visitors into paying customers.
+It could be for building an identity, increasing engagement, driving new traffic, building the relationship, or converting visitors into paying customers.
 We’re going to talk about driving more traffic right off the bat.

 Does it sound interesting?

 Instead, you could do something similar for the better.
-Go to your Google Analytics, check out that what articles are doing better than the rest of them.
+Go to your Google Analytics, check out which articles are doing better than the rest of them.

 In fact, you could also go deeper into your Google Search Console and look at the following things:

 - Countries they are coming from

 - Keywords they are using

 - Position of your post/page in the search